TOS ~ Moment Distribution Method

 Carryover moment

-- When a moment is applied at one end of a member allowing rotation of that end and fixing the far end, some moment develops at the far end also, this moment is called carryover moment
+• When a moment is applied at one end of a member allowing rotation of that end and fixing the far end, some moment develops at the far end also, this moment is called the carryover moment

 Carryover factor

-- The ratio of carryover moment to applied moment is called carryover factor.
+• The ratio of the carryover moment to the applied moment is called the carryover factor.

 Stiffness

-- The moment required to rotate an end by the unit angle 1 radian, when rotation is permitted at that end, is called stiffness of the beam.
+• The moment required to rotate an end by the unit angle 1 radian, when rotation is permitted at that end, is called the stiffness of the beam.
 Thus in the beam above, if θA is the rotation at end A,

 OR

-- When a structural member of uniform section is subjected to a moment at one end only, then the moment required so as to rotate that end to produce a unit slope, it is called the stiffness of the member.
+• When a structural member of a uniform section is subjected to a moment at one end only, then the moment required to rotate that end to produce a unit slope is called the stiffness of the member.

 Distribution factor of Moment Distribution Method

-- If a moment is connected to a rigid joint where a number of members are meeting, the connected moment is shared with the branches meeting about that joint.
+• If a moment is connected to a rigid joint where several members are meeting, the connected moment is shared with the branches meeting about that joint.

-- Carryover half the distributed moment to the far ends of the members.
-This upsets the balances of the joints.
+• Carryover half the distributed moment to the far ends of the members.
+This upsets the balance of the joints.

 Analyse the continuous beam shown in the figure by moment distribution method and draw bending moment and shear force diagrams.